CityofToronto/bdit_data-sources/wys/api/README.md

 ## Calls and Input Parameters

 The WYS data puller script is called by an Airflow DAG that runs daily.
-It collects the count of vehicles for each speed recorded by the sign in roughly 5 minute aggregate bins.
+It collects the count of vehicles for each speed recorded by the sign in 5 minute aggregate bins.

 The WYS data puller script can also run independent of Airflow for specific date ranges and locations.
 It uses the `click` module like the `miovision` and `here` data to define input paramters.
 The argument to run the API is `run_api`, e.g., `python wys_api.py run_api`.
 It .